 Our Personally Tested & Recommended Mattress

-- 2.5-inches of gel memory foam conforms to your body for greater pressure relief and proper spinal alignment.
-Reduces tossing and turning, eliminates motion transfer, and provides a great night's sleep
+- Conforms to the curves of your body for greater pressure relief and proper spinal alignment.
+Reduces tossing and turning, eliminates motion transfer, and provides a great nights sleep.